Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Utah State Stats and Trends

-- Utah State has played 13 games, with nine wins against the spread.
+- Utah State has nine wins against the spread in 13 games this season.

-- This year, the Aggies have two ATS wins in four games as an underdog of 7.5 points or more.
+- The Aggies have been underdogs by 7.5 points or more four times this year and have covered the spread twice.

-- Utah State's games this season have hit the over on six of 13 set point totals (46.2%).
+- Utah State's games this year have hit the over six times in 13 opportunities (46.2%).

 - Utah State is 9-1 against the spread and 10-0 overall in games when it scores more than 25.9 points.

-- When Utah State picks up over 387.8 yards, the team is 7-2 against the spread and 8-1 overall.
+- When Utah State piles up over 387.8 yards, the team is 7-2 against the spread and 8-1 overall.

-- This season the Aggies have turned the ball over 19 times, three more than the Beavers' takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.